 Paper diaries can be found on our website.
 APPs: many options are available.
-The Canadian Migraine Tracker is a simple option designed by the Canadian Headache Society.
-Migraine Buddy is more detailed.
-Create your own calendar or Excel table if it works for you!
+Owned by Migraine Canada, the Canadian Migraine Tracker app is a simple option.
+Or create your own calendar or Excel table if it works for you!

 Help your healthcare provider to help you make the best decision